cmpi66/configure-ad/README.md

 5. Login to client-1 with RDP and ping DC-1's private IP with ping -t
 6. Login to the domain controller and enable ICMPv4 in the local windows firewall (access firewall settings by typing wf.msc in start menu)
  - go to inbound rules, sort by protocol and enable the two ipv4 ICMP rules
- - The picture below highlights the two rules you need to enable
+ - The picture below highlights the two rules you need to enable:

 ![Icmp rules image](./icmp-rules.png)
 *ICMP Firewall setting*